Go Back

 Dough

-• To the bowl of a stand mixer, add the flour, salt, sugar, milk powder, egg, oil & the cooled down tangzhong.
-Give the activated yeast a whisk then add to the bowl.
+• Add the flour into the bowl of a stand mixer, along with the sugar, salt, yeast, milk powder, egg & cooled down tangzhong.

-Using the dough hook, knead the dough on a medium speed until smooth & starting to come away from the sides of the bowl, around 5 minutes.
+• Using the dough hook, knead the dough on a medium speed until smooth & starting to come away from the sides of the bowl.
+This will take around 5 minutes.

-• Transfer the dough to a lightly oiled bowl, cover with clingfilm or a tea towel & leave to double in size at room temperature, 1-1½ hours.
+• Once the dough is ready, transfer it to a lightly oiled bowl, cover with clingfilm or a tea towel & leave to double in size at room temperature.
+This will take between 1-1½ hours.

-• In the meantime, cut the brie into 12 equally sized pieces then place in the fridge.
+• In the meantime, cut the brie into 12 equally sized pieces then place in the fridge until needed.
+You'll also need to grease & line a 9"x13" baking tin with baking parchment.

 • Once risen, knock the dough back then transfer to a lightly floured work surface.
 Using a metal bench knife, portion the dough into 12 equal pieces.
-They will weigh around 60g each.
+Each piece should weigh around 60 grams.

-• Take a piece of dough & flatten slightly.
+• Next, take a piece of dough & flatten slightly with your hands.
 Place ½ tsp of cranberry sauce into the centre then top with a piece of brie.

 Fold the sides of dough up & over the cheese (so that the filling is completely covered) then flip the dough upside down & use your hands to shape into a ball.